Documentation Home

 mysql> SET SQL_LOG_BIN=1;

 5. When you have created the replication user, you must supply the user credentials to the server for use with distributed recovery.
-You can do this by setting the user credentials as the credentials for the group_replication_recovery channel, using a CHANGE REPLICATION SOURCE TO statement (from MySQL 8.0.23) or CHANGE MASTER TO statement (before MySQL 8.0.23).
-Alternatively, from MySQL 8.0.21, you can specify the user credentials for distributed recovery on the START GROUP_REPLICATION statement.
+You can do this by setting the user credentials as the credentials for the group_replication_recovery channel, using a CHANGE REPLICATION SOURCE TO statement (MySQL 8.0.23 or later) or CHANGE MASTER TO statement (prior to MySQL 8.0.23).
+Alternatively, in MySQL 8.0.21 and later, you can specify the user credentials for distributed recovery on the START GROUP_REPLICATION statement.

 • User credentials set using CHANGE REPLICATION SOURCE TO | CHANGE MASTER TO are stored in plain text in the replication metadata repositories on the server.
 They are applied whenever Group Replication is started, including automatic starts if the group_replication_start_on_boot system variable is set to ON.